what is required when opening a checking account?

 You also need to provide something that verifies your current address.
 While some financial institutions allow you to open a checking account using a post office box, most require that you include a physical address on the account.
 The best way to prove your address is by bringing in a current official document with your name and address, such as a recent utility bill, credit card statement, etc.

-Depending on the financial institution and checking account you choose, there will be instances in which you are required to make a minimum deposit.
+Depending on the financial institution and checking account you choose, there'll be instances in which you are required to make a minimum deposit.
 For example, at BlueOx Credit Union, we require that members open a savings account and maintain a $5 minimum balance, which equals one share in the Credit Union and makes you an owner of BlueOx.
-While there is no minimum balance required for a checking account at BlueOx, other financial institutions may require checking account minimum balances or may charge a monthly fee if your balance falls below that amount.
+While there's no minimum balance required for a checking account at BlueOx, other financial institutions may require checking account minimum balances or may charge a monthly fee if your balance falls below that amount.

 are you ready to open a checking account?